Photograph of Wilson's Bird-of-paradise

 Black, African and Indian Skimmers Rynchops spp.

 The buoyant flight of smart black-and-white skimmers, especially when they are skimming the water surface with their unique bills in search of food, is one of the finest sights in nature.
-Black Skimmer (Rynchops niger) is the most widespread, occurring down the east coast of the USA and both coasts of Central America south and inland to northern Argentina, and may be seen at many places.
-The best places to see African Skimmer (Rynchops flavirostris), which is widespread but patchily distributed south of the Sahara, include the Kazinga Channel in Uganda, Botswana and Namibia.
-Indian Skimmer (Rynchops albicollis) is the rarest.
-It occurs from the Indus in Pakistan east to Myanmar and the best places to see it are Chambal NS in Northern India and in Western India.
+The knife-like lower mandible of the bill of the Black Skimmer (Rynchops niger) may be up to 3 cm (1.25 in) longer than the upper mandible.
+It slices through the surface of the water until touching a fish then the bill snaps shut to capture the prey.
+The Black Skimmer is the most widespread, occurring down the east coast of the USA and both coasts of Central America south and inland to northern Argentina, and may be seen at many places.
+The best places to see African Skimmer (flavirostris), which is widespread but patchily distributed south of the Sahara, include the Kazinga Channel in Queen Elizabeth National Park, Uganda, Botswana and Namibia.
+Indian Skimmer (albicollis) is the rarest.
+It occurs from the Indus in Pakistan east to Myanmar and the best places to see it are the National Chambal Sanctuary in Northern India and in Western India.

 Atlantic Puffin Fratercula arctica